Still downloading templates?

 Here’s how to run a proper audit:

 💡 Pro Tip: Pay special attention to tools in the “Unknown” category.
-If nobody can articulate what a tool does or who relies on it, that’s a strong signal it can go.
-Also flag any tool that only one person uses—that’s often a personal preference masquerading as a business need.
+If nobody can articulate what a tool does or who relies on it, that’s a strong signal that it can go.
+Also, flag any tool that only one person uses—that’s often a personal preference masquerading as a business need.

 🎉 Fun Fact: According to Zylo’s 2025 research, an average of 7.6 new applications enter the typical tech environment each month.
 Without active management, your software portfolio could grow 33% in a single year!